 While most of the country is welcoming the arrival of spring, New Orleanians are welcoming the arrival of crawfish.
 In my hometown, the two are a package deal.
 And when Mother Nature messes with the calendar and cool temps linger, both spring and crawfish season get delayed.
 That was the case this year (and last, if I recall correctly).
 Although there were a few sightings of crawfish before Mardi Gras (which was also late), the temperamental crustaceans didn’t start running consistently until a couple of weeks ago.
 Now everyone’s going crazy.
 Finally, seafood markets and restaurants are flashing “Hot Boiled Crawfish” signs in their windows and the price of a sack of live crawfish has dropped sufficiently enough to justify flying them to places like, well, Woodstock, Georgia, where homesick New Orleanians like myself can host their own backyard boils.

-Another favorite family recipe that I make often this time of year is this Crawfish Soup.
-I believe the first time I ate this soup was at the christening party for my first born back in 2000.
+Another favorite family recipe I make often this time of year is Crawfish Soup.
+I believe the first time I ate this soup was at the christening party for my first born.
+That was back in 2000.
 My wonderful Aunt Bronnie (that’s short for Bronwyn) brought a huge pot of this incredible soup to share.
-Relatives from both our side of the family as well as the hubby’s side of the family starting hounding Bronnie for the recipe.
-A couple of weeks later, we all received a copy of the much anticipated Crawfish Soup details in our inboxes.
+Relatives from both sides of our family hounded Bronnie for the recipe.
+A couple of weeks later, we all received in our inboxes a copy of the much anticipated Crawfish Soup details.
 No doubt we were all surprised to discover that the base of the soup was four cans of cream of potato soup and 2 cans of creamed corn.
 No roux.
 No stock.
 No cheese.
-And no long hours slaving at the stove.
+And no long hours slaving over a hot stove.
 Who would have guessed?
 To be honest, I don’t use many canned products in my cooking.
 Even the old reliable cream of mushroom soup has to fight its way into my pantry.
-But I adore this rich, creamy soup and I love the fact that it can be pulled together in a matter of minutes.
+But I do adore this rich, creamy soup and I love the fact that it can be pulled together in a matter of minutes.
 Try it and I’m sure you’ll agree.

 Crawfish Soup Recipe